atelier-saulx/selva/docs/query.md

 ### `<any field name>`: _boolean_, _object_

-When truthly, includes the field named as the key.
-Ovjects can be nested.
+When truthy, includes the named field in the result.
+Objects can be nested to shape the exact format needed in the result.

 ```javascript
 const result = await get({